Home Blog

 • Decreased appetite.
 Adderall can suppress appetite; higher doses can further reduce the desire to eat.
 In particular, if the dosage is dramatically raised, this may cause weight loss or insufficient nourishment.

 • Gastrointestinal issues.
-As a result of taking Adderall, some people may experience nausea, constipation, or stomachaches.
+As a result of taking the medication, some people may experience nausea, constipation, or stomachaches.
 Higher doses might make these gastrointestinal effects more likely or more severe.

 • Headaches.
 Sometimes, Adderall might result in headaches or migraines.
 The risk or severity of these headaches may be raised with higher doses.